 Jürgen and I aren’t the types to spend much time thinking about jewelry.
-Neither of us owns a single piece, not a ring nor a bracelet, and I very rarely notice the jewelry worn by other people.
-But when the piece in question is a living beetle crawling around the chest of the person wearing it, it’s a little hard to ignore.
+Neither of us owns a single piece, not a ring nor a bracelet, and I very rarely notice the jewelry worn by others.
+But when the piece in question is a living beetle, it’s a little hard to ignore.

-The Makech is one of the strangest fashion items we’ve ever seen.
-These are large beetles, found only in the Yucatán peninsula, with broad shells that can be decorated with little gemstones.
-The beetles feed on tiny sporophores found in a certain type of wood, and can live up to eight months.
+The Makech is the strangest fashion item we’ve ever seen.
+These large beetles, found only in the Yucatán peninsula, have broad shells that can be decorated with gemstones.
+They feed on sporophores which grow on a specific type of wood endemic to the Yucatán, and can live for up to eight months.
 Attached to a golden chain, they’re worn as pendants by Maya women and kept as pets.

-According to legend, a Maya princess from long ago was destined to marry the prince of a neighboring kingdom, but instead she fell in love with a noble warrior from her village.
+According to legend, a Maya princess was destined to marry the prince of a neighboring kingdom, but instead fell in love with a noble warrior from her village.
 Enraged, her father announced his intention to kill the warrior.
-Fear-stricken, the princess pleaded for the young man’s life.
-If he were spared, she promised to willingly marry the prince as had been planned.
+The fear-stricken young woman wailed, and pleaded with the king for the life of her beloved.
+If he were spared, she swore, she would willingly marry the prince as had originally been the plan.

 The king listened to his sobbing daughter and consoled her.
-“Don’t worry, your handsome warrior shall live”.
-And he kept his word… in a way.
-A practitioner of the dark arts was called in, and turned the warrior into a beetle.
-The horrified princess scooped up her beloved and carried him to her room.
-She adorned him with the most beautiful jewels she could find and placed him on her breast, so he would always be near her heart.
+Her handsome warrior would live.
+And the promise was kept… in a way.
+A wizard was called in and, before the eyes of the court, turned the handsome young man into a wretched beetle.
+Horrified, the princess scooped him into her hands and ran off to her room.
+She adorned the beetle with the most beautiful jewels she could find and placed him on her breast, so he would always be near her heart.